ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/MailChimp-webhook-setup.md

 <a name="setup-redshift" />
 ## 2.2 Redshift

-If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, then you should deploy the relevent event tables into your Amazon Redshift.
+If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, then you should deploy the relevant event tables into your Amazon Redshift.

 You can find the table definitions here: